 What are PIP implants?

-PIP implants were fraudulently manufactured breast implants with higher risks of rupture.
-But how can you tell if you have them, and how will that affect you?
+PIP implants were fraudulently manufactured breast implants with a higher rupture risk.
+How can I tell if I have them, and how will that affect me?

 What was the PIP scandal?